Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network

 \subsection{Constrained motion planning}

 A review of various approaches in sampling-based motion planning for constrained systems can be found in~\cite{Kingston2018}.
 Among the others, projecting the samples to the constraint manifold is a simple but very generalizable way of extending the standard Rapidly-exploring Random Tree (RRT) to constrained problems.
 Instead of doing rejection sampling, the samples are projected to the constraints manifold~\cite{Berenson2009, Berenson2011}.
 While it works well, the projection steps take most of the planning time.
 In~\cite{Yang}, Yang \emph{et al.} compare various algorithms for motion planning of humanoid robot.
 They report that the projection step takes more than 95\% of the planning time.
 Several research lines attempt to reduce this time computation.
 For example, in ~\cite{Stilman2010}, Stilman \emph{et al.} use the tangential direction of the constraint manifold to always move while staying close to the manifold.
-In~\cite{Kanehiro2012}, Kanehiro \emph{et al.} simplify the humanoid structure by splitting it into multiple 6-DoF structures, and then perform analytical IK.
+In~\cite{Kanehiro2012}, Kanehiro \emph{et al.} simplify the humanoid structure by splitting it into multiple 6-DoF structures and then perform analytical IK.

-In our proposed method, we are able to generate samples that are already close to the constraints manifold, and the approach is generalizable to most robotic systems.
-This will reduce the necessary projection step significantly, hence lowering computation time.
-Additionally, optimization-based approaches such as TrajOpt~\cite{Schulman2016} can solve constrained planning quickly by including the constraints in the optimization problem.
-However, since the problem is highly nonlinear, these methods often require good initial guesses, otherwise they may have lower success rate even for simple problems~\cite{Lembono2020}.
+In our proposed method, we can generate samples that are already close to the constraints manifold, and the approach is generalizable to most robotic systems.
+This will reduce the necessary number of projection steps significantly and hence lower the computation time.
+Additionally, optimization-based approaches such as CHOMP~\cite{Ratliff2009} and TrajOpt~\cite{Schulman2016} can solve constrained planning quickly by including the constraints in the optimization problem.
+However, since the problem is highly nonlinear, these methods often require good initial guesses, otherwise they may have a lower success rate even for simple problems~\cite{Lembono2020}.
 In contrast, sampling-based motion planning can find a global solution with probabilistic completeness guarantee~\cite{Berenson2011}, provided that the sampler can cover the entire feasible configuration space, which is the case for uniform sampling.